 and express their views wishes and feelings.
 This support can be

-provided by someone's friends, family or wider support network.
+provided by friends, family or wider support network.
 Some

-individuals will have a right to a formal, professional
+individuals will have a right to a formal, professional advocacy

-The information, advice and assistance service must include, as
+information, advice and assistance service and must publish

-- · how the care and support system operates in the local
+- How the care and support system operate in the local authority

 appears to have needs for care and support.